hudson21/100-algorithms-challenge/algorithms-fundamentals/README.md

 3. Storage
 - [Link to see a video about RAM](https://www.youtube.com/watch?v=fpnE6UAfbtU)
 - [Computer Memory](http://statmath.wu.ac.at/courses/data-analysis/itdtHTML/node55.html)

+### Heuristics to ace the question
+1. Hash Tables  are usually the answer to improve `Time Complexity`
+2. If it's a sorted array, use Binary tree to achieve `O(log N)`.
+Divide and Conquer - Divide a data set into smaller chunks and then repeating a process with a subset of data.
+Binary Search is a great example of this.
+3. Try sorting your input
+4. Hash Tables and precomputed information (i.e sorted) are some of the best ways to optimize your code.
+5. Look at the Time vs Space tradeoff.
+Sometimes sorting extra state in memory can help the time.
+(Runtime)
+6. If the interviewer is giving you advice/tips/hints.
+Follow them.
+7. Space time tradeoffs: Hashtables usually solve this a lot of times.
+You use more space, but you can get a time optimization to the process.
+In programming, you often times can use up a little bit more space to get faster time.

 ### Operations in Data Strutures
 1. Insertion